← All Chapters|Part 6Synthesis and Implications

 The Unfalsifiability Objection

-The question is why they have not been tested.
-Two explanations compete:
+The question of why the claims have not been tested shifts under the EM model.
+Two explanations still compete:

 The mundane explanation: Marshall's claims are too outlandish to warrant serious investigation.
 No scientist wants to stake their reputation on investigating claims about underground parasitic reptilians.
-No law enforcement agency wants to allocate resources to investigating claims about cloning stations.
 The claims die of inattention, not suppression.

 The Testimony Problem